Giroux's hat trick helps Flyers clinch playoff berth - WDEF

 Provorov got the Flyers on the board 6 minutes into the game when he scored on a 6-on-5 advantage as a result of a delayed penalty.
 Sean Couturier sent the puck toward the crease from the left of the goal, and the puck caromed off Provorov’s right shoulder and past Lundqvist.
 The goal stood after an officials’ review.

 NOTES: D Brady Skjei is the only Rangers player to appear in every game this season.
-Four Flyers: Couturier, Provorov, Giroux and Jakub Voracek, accomplished the feat for Philadelphia. … Eric Lindros was the previous Flyers player to reach 100 points, with 115 in the 1995-96 season. .
-LW Matt Beleskey, acquired in the trade that sent Rick Nash to the Bruins on Feb.
+Four Flyers: Couturier, Provorov, Giroux and Jakub Voracek, accomplished the feat for Philadelphia. … Eric Lindros was the previous Flyers player to reach 100 points, with 115 in the 1995-96 season.
+Giroux’s other hat trick came in Game 2 of the first round of the 2012 playoffs against the Penguins. … LW Matt Beleskey, acquired in the trade that sent Rick Nash to the Bruins on Feb.
 25, made his Rangers debut and C Steven Fogarty made his NHL debut for New York.

 UP NEXT